 Do not forget to use antivirus protection for all your devices.
 If your device is protected by an anti-malware toolkit, it will not be generating security errors online or anywhere else.
 So you know that someone claiming you have a problem is also lying.

-If your computer does not have an up-to-date security toolkit installed, you must act now – download a free trial of Panda Security to get started.
+If your computer does not have an up-to-date security toolkit installed, you must act now – download Panda Free Antivirus to get started.

 Most social engineering attacks can be avoided by taking a second to think through the implications of what you are being told.
 You must not allow yourself to be bullied into making what could be a very costly mistake.